engeir/hack-md-notes/cesm_lme_deconvolution.md

 ## All ensemble members

-Now we do the same analysis as in the first section, namely without averaging, but where we take all five ensemble members and compute their mean to get a common forcing and temperature.
+Now we do the same analysis as in [section 1](#single-ensemble-member), namely without averaging, but where we take all five ensemble members and compute their mean to get a common forcing and temperature.

 ![Forcing of ensemble 1 with
 averaging](<https://raw.githubusercontent.com/engeir/hack-md-notes/6c20ab748912530c65e30e648c04b4e45a55b838/assets/pic/deconv-cesm-lme/cesm_lme_deconvolution_ens1_mean_forcing.png>